Sinus Tip 3: Ventilate Your House

 The solution: "Opening up the house on a warmer day to clear the air is a good thing," he says, provided it's not a high-pollen day that will set off your allergies.

 The value of having air ducts on your heating and cooling system cleaned is another area of debate among experts.
 Leftwich calls it a waste of time and money.
+Some patients told him they got sicker after cleaning the ducts, he says, probably due to aggravating airborne dust.
 But Josephson says if the air smells dusty or moldy, it might be worth a try.
+Changing your air conditioner filters on a regular basis is good, too, he adds.

 Sinus Tip 4: Be Water-Wise